zhampu/soc_tool_proposal/Proposal.md

 **Monika Czyzyk**, graduated from Kuva and interested in sound recording practices.

-**Heta Bilaletdin**, plays elctronic down tempo and sing her lyrics.
+**Heta Bilaletdin**, plays electronic down tempo and sings her lyrics.
 She is part of band Olympia Splendid.

 ### Support to Communities: